How do I transfer a deceased parent’s trailer title in North Carolina using a Small Estate Affidavit?

 1. Detailed Answer

 First, confirm the estate qualifies as a small estate.
 Under N.C.
-Gen. Stat. §28A-19-2, the value of all personal property must not exceed $20,000, and no real estate can be involved.
+Gen. Stat. §28A-25-1, the value of the personal property, less liens and encumbrances, must not exceed $20,000, or $30,000 if the surviving spouse is the sole qualified affiant, and no personal representative may have been appointed.
 Next, gather key documents: a certified death certificate, the decedent’s original trailer title (if available), and personal identification for each heir.

-Prepare the Small Estate Affidavit form (often called Form 1 in county clerks’ offices).
+Prepare the Small Estate Affidavit form.
 The affidavit must state under oath that:

-• The decedent died more than ten days before signing.
+- The decedent died more than thirty days before signing.

 Each heir entitled to property must sign the affidavit in front of a notary.
 Once notarized, submit the following to your local North Carolina Division of Motor Vehicles (NCDMV) office:

 Pay the required title and registration fees.
-If you qualify for the family exemption under N.C.
-Gen. Stat. §105-187.4, you pay no highway use tax when the transfer is between parents and children.
+If you qualify for an applicable exemption under North Carolina highway use tax law, no highway use tax may be due.
 Once processed, the NCDMV issues a new title in the heir’s name.

 2. Key Steps to Transfer a Deceased Parent’s Trailer Title Using a Small Estate Affidavit